RamVasuthevan/Personal-Website/website/bitsbipsbricks/_posts/2024-06-30-mastodon-verification.md

 The two simplest ways to verify your site:

-1. Is to add an invisible `<link>` tag inside the `<head>` tag at the top page that you linked to like:
+1. Add an invisible `<link>` tag inside the `<head>` tag at the top page that you linked to like:

 ```
 <link rel="me" href="https://mastodon.social/@RamVasuthevan">
 ```

-Or by adding a hyperlink to your Mastodon profile somewhere on the page, like:
+2. By adding a hyperlink to your Mastodon profile somewhere on the page, like:

 ```
 <a rel="me" href="https://mastodon.social/@RamVasuthevan">Mastodon</a>